React (software)

 React (also known as React.js or ReactJS) is a free and open-source front-end JavaScript library that aims to make building user interfaces based on components more "seamless".
-It is maintained by Meta (formerly Facebook) and a community of individual developers and companies.
-According to the Stack Overflow Developer Survey, React is one of the most commonly used web technologies.
+It is maintained by a community of individual developers and companies and governed by the React Foundation, an independent foundation hosted by the Linux Foundation.
+According to the 2025 Stack Overflow Developer Survey, React is one of the most commonly used web technologies.

 React can be used to develop single-page, mobile, or server-rendered applications with frameworks like Next.js and React Router.
 Because React is only concerned with the user interface and rendering components to the DOM, React applications often rely on libraries for routing and other client-side functionality.
 A key advantage of React is that it only re-renders those parts of the page that have changed, avoiding unnecessary re-rendering of unchanged DOM elements.
-React is used by an estimated 6% of all websites.
+React is used by an estimated 6.1% of all websites.

-Notable features
+Features

 Declarative

 React adheres to the declarative programming paradigm.
 Developers design views for each state of an application, and React updates and renders components when data changes.
 This is in contrast with imperative programming.